About Us

 Course syllabi should reflect all course requirements.
 Course requirements must be directly related to the course objectives and student learning outcomes of the approved curricula.
 Students must not be required to complete any requirement that could prove injurious to their physical or mental health.
 Any student who believes that he or she is being required to complete and/or adhere to unreasonable requirements should voice his or her concern to his or her instructor.

-If, after meeting with a faculty member, the student maintains that the course requirements are inappropriate with respect to the course objectives and student learning outcomes, the student should voice his concern to the Academic Director.
+If, after meeting with the instructor, the student maintains that the course requirements are inappropriate with respect to the course objectives and student learning outcomes, the student should voice his concern to the Academic Director.

-The Academic Director must meet with the student and the faculty member to discuss the student’s grievance.
+The Academic Director must meet with the student and the instructor to discuss the student’s grievance.
 The Academic Director should give due consideration to the student's grievance and speak with other students in the class, if necessary, to determine the validity of the claim.
-If the Academic Director he or she should begin an official process of curricular revision under the guidelines of the Bureau of Proprietary School Supervision.
+If necessary, the Academic Director should begin an official process of curricular revision under the guidelines of the Bureau of Proprietary School Supervision.

 Grievances Regarding Classroom Atmosphere:

-The classroom should reflect an environment where teaching and learning occur in a cooperative fashion between students and the instructor.
-Use of profanity or sexist or racist characterizations, or sexual harassment will not be tolerated.
-Disruptive behavior, including talking during presentations and lectures will not be tolerated.
-Faculty members are required to conduct themselves in a professional manner at all times.
+The classroom should reflect a collaborative environment where both students and instructors engage in the teaching and learning process.
+Use of profanity, discriminatory, or any form of sexual harassment will not be tolerated.
+Disruptive behavior, including talking during presentations and lectures, will not be tolerated.
+Instructors are required to conduct themselves in a professional manner at all times.
 Students are expected to conduct themselves in a respectful manner throughout the class period.

-If a student believes that the classroom atmosphere is inappropriate or improper as defined herein, he or she should share his or her concerns with the faculty member.
-If the faculty member does not address the student's complaint in what he or she considers a satisfactory manner, the student should submit a written grievance report to the Academic Director.
+If a student believes the classroom atmosphere is inappropriate or improper as defined herein, he or she should share his or her concerns with the instructor.
+If the instructor does not address the student's complaint in what he or she considers a satisfactory manner, the student should submit a written grievance report to the Academic Director.

-The Academic Director should give due consideration to the student's grievance and speak with the faculty member and other students in the class, if necessary, to determine the validity of the grievance.
-On the basis of the investigation, the Academic Director will render a decision.
-The Academic Director will issue a written response of disposition to the student, the faculty member and the department director.
+The Academic Director should give due consideration to the student's grievance and speak with the instructor and other students in the class, if necessary, to determine the validity of the grievance.
+On the basis of the investigation, the Academic Director will make a decision.
+The Academic Director will issue a written response of disposition to the student and the instructor.

 Grievances regarding inappropriate classroom conduct should be filed before the end of the session in which the alleged inappropriate behavior occurs.